Symbol1/Symbol1.github.io/paper/polar/README.md

 This result extends a series of works done by (alphabetically) Arıkan, Błasiok, Fazeli, Guruswami, Hassani, Honda, Korada, Mori, Şaşoğlu, Sutter, etc.

-For a quick comparison, see
+For a figurative comparison, see
 [Figure 1 on page 3](https://arxiv.org/pdf/1912.08995v1.pdf#page=3)
 in Hypotenuse19.
 ![The pi--rho plot of several milestone works](hypotenuse.png)